 The Fontana del Bicchierone (Fountain of the Great Glass), built according to a design by Bernini (1660-61) was added to the decoration of the central longitudinal axis in the 17th century.
 This fountain is in the shape of a serrated chalice, from which a high jet of water falls into a conch shell.
 During this period the large pergola at the original entrance to the villa was also replaced by the Rotunda of the Cypresses (c .
 1640), a circular area adorned with four small fountains and surrounded by ancient cypress trees.

 There are two world heritage sites in the town of Tivoli, located outside of Rome.
-Both site are also historic villas, but the similarities between the two end there.
+Both sites are also historic villas, but the similarities between the two end there.

 The Villa d’Este is a Renaissance villa created by the Cardinal Ippolito II d’Este, it was created to impress other curial figures in his bid to one day become pope. (he failed) The villa is best known for its numerous and elaborate fountains which can be found all over the property.
 The fountains were all run on gravity and remain so to this day.

 Of the two world heritage villas in Tivoli, the Villa d’Este is by far the more popular attraction, mainly because of the fountains.
-There are bit of the property which are in need of renovation, but for the most part it is in good shape.
+There are bits of the property which are in need of renovation, but for the most part, it is in good shape.

 I am writing this somewhere over the Atlantic ocean between Brussels and New York.